Preparing your first bikepacking trip – Practical guide

 How do I take the train from home?

-The easiest and most enjoyable way to start bikepacking is from home.
-However, leaving a big city and its urbanized surroundings is not necessarily the most convenient.
-We therefore advise you to hop on a TER or regional train.
-Travelling by train by bike is always folkloric and not always comfortable, but once you’ve got the hang of it, you won’t be able to do without it!
+To get started with bikepacking, the easiest and most enjoyable way is to set off from home.
+However, leaving a big city and its urbanized surroundings isn’t necessarily the most convenient option.
+We therefore recommend hopping on a TER or a regional train.
+Traveling by train with your bike is always a unique experience and isn’t always the most comfortable, but once you get the hang of it, you won’t be able to do without it!

 velos-train-deutsche-bahn

-Most TER and regional trains accept unassembled bicycles in the carriages provided, without reservation and at no extra cost.
-However, the regulations of some regions are becoming stricter in view of the advent of bicycle travel, and sometimes require prior reservation, particularly in order to keep track of the number of bicycle travelers.
-Be sure to check the rules of the region you wish to visit before setting off.
+Most TER and regional trains allow bicycles to be transported without disassembly in designated carriages, with no reservation required and at no extra charge.
+However, regulations in some regions are becoming stricter in response to the rise of bicycle travel and sometimes require advance reservations, particularly to track the number of cyclists.
+Be sure to check the rules for the region you plan to visit before setting out.

 Once you’ve got the hang of it, you can move on to the second stage, enabling you to go further afield, or come back from further afield: the TGV.